hytechclub/py-201/Database/DatabaseChallenges.md

 Feel free to learn more about authentication before diving into this challenge.

 ## Beyond
-There are infinite possibilities with the Repl.it DB.
+There are infinite possibilities with the Replit DB.
 Try to build a completely new application, possibly a Flask web app, a Pygame game, or a Discord bot, that uses a database.
 This can also lead directly into the [final project](../FinalProject/StudentDesc.md).